This post may include affiliate links.

 Why Forgive Them If They’re Not Sorry?

-A lot of the time, when we don’t get an apology from someone, we wait until we do to forgive them.
-But in doing this we hold on to grudges, anger, sadness, and other emotions that over time can cause more long term issues for us than for them.
+When we don’t get an apology from someone, we often wait until we do to forgive them.
+But in doing this, we hold on to grudges, anger, sadness, and other emotions that, over time, can cause more long-term issues than for them.
 As Buddha said:

 “Holding onto anger is like drinking poison and expecting the other person to die.”